dolthub/doltgresql/dockerREADME.md

 # How to use this image

-This image is for the Doltgres server, and is similar to the Postgres Docker image.
+This image is for the Doltgres server and is similar to the Postgres Docker image.
 Running this image without any arguments is equivalent to running the `doltgres` command inside a Docker container.